A blue-straggler merger scenario origin for the $\gamma$~Persei binary system: Discussion

 Assuming the highest allowed total mass for the system ($M_{1,a}+M_{1,b}=4.2\,M_\odot$), we can constrain the progenitor masses with the turn-off point from its conservative upper limit as $M_{\rm TO} =2.5\,M_\odot$ constrained by $M_\mathrm{1,b} \ge M_\mathrm{1,a}$:

 The constraints in Equation~\ref{eq:prog}, together with the requirement that both progenitors remain below the turn-off mass, do not define two independent mass intervals for $(M_{1,a},M_{1,b})$.
-Instead, the allowed solutions occupy a narrow diagonal band in the $(M_{1,a},M_{1,b})$ plane, bounded by the total-mass limits ($3.4$--$4.2\,M_\odot$) and by the condition $M_{1,b}\ge M_{1,a}$.
+Instead, the allowed solutions occupy a narrow diagonal band in the $(M_{1,a},M_{1,b})$ plane, which is bounded by the total-mass limits ($3.4$--$4.2\,M_\odot$) and by the condition $M_{1,b}\ge M_{1,a}$.
+The resulting allowed parameter space of progenitor masses is shown in Fig.~\ref{fig:prog_band}.
 As illustrated in Fig.~\ref{fig:prog_band}, only mass pairs lying within this band are physically permitted.

 We note that the merger efficiency is not fixed but depends on the evolutionary state, mass ratio, and internal structure of the progenitor stars.
-Hydrodynamic simulations show that MS+MS collisions typically eject only a few per cent of the total mass, with higher mass loss occurring for more evolved or more equal-mass encounters \citep[see, e.g.,][]{Glebbeeketal2013}.
+Hydrodynamic simulations show that MS+MS collisions typically eject only a few percent of the total mass, with higher mass loss occurring for more evolved or more equal-mass encounters \citep[see, e.g.,][]{Glebbeeketal2013}.